nikkhav/nikkhav/README.md

 - 👋 Hi, I’m @nikkhav
-- 👀 I’m interested in Frontend development
+- 👀 I’m interested in Frontend and Blockchain development
-- 🌱 I’m currently learning React and Next.js
+- 🌱 I’m currently learning Solidity and Hardhat.js
-- 💞️ I’m looking to collaborate on any projects on React
+- 💞️ I’m looking to collaborate on any projects on React or Solidity
 - 📫 You can reach me in telegram @nikkhav

 <!---